 Contact the Service and Support Centre to arrange a trial videoconference connection.

 Step 1: Book the locations

 Each group participating in a videoconference will need access to a videoconferencing facility.
-There are many locations across RMIT that support videoconferencing; however some of them have restrictions.
-See Videoconferencing venues and facilities for further information.
+There are many locations across RMIT that support videoconferencing.
+To view the rooms available, visit the Service and Support Portal.